Zoetermeer/latro/README.rst

 Built-in types and literal expressions
 --------------------------------------

-The language supports five basic types out of the box: integers, booleans, characters, singly-linked lists, tuples containing an arbitrary number of components, and functions.
+The language supports six basic types out of the box: integers, booleans, characters, singly-linked lists, tuples containing an arbitrary number of components, and functions.
 We write these types in annotations like so: